owenyeo/tp/docs/UserGuide.md

 [Sunday 0000 2400]
 ````

-If you have no common free times with a contact, it will display:
+If your contact is a hustler and you have no common free times with a contact, it will display:
 ````
 You and [Friend's Name] have no common free time!
 ````

-If your entire timetable is full for the whole week, it will return:
+If you're super busy and your entire timetable is full for the whole week, it will return:
 ````
 You have no free time!
 ````